CZ-NIC/knot-resolver/daemon/README.rst

 You've just enabled DNSSEC!

-.. note:: Bootstrapping and automatic update need write access to keyfile direcory.
+.. note:: Bootstrapping and automatic update need write access to keyfile directory.
 If you want to manage root anchors manually you should use ``trust_anchors.add_file('root.keys', true)``.

 CLI interface
 =============